Tiare Jennings

-Tiare Rose Jennings (born June 5, 2002) is an American college softball player for the Oklahoma Sooners.
-As a freshman in 2021, she was named NFCA National Freshman of the Year, Softball America Freshman of the Year and was selected as a first-team All-American.
+Tiare Rose Jennings (born June 5, 2002) is an American professional softball player for the Volts of the Athletes Unlimited Softball League.
+(AUSL).
+She played for the Oklahoma City Spark of the Association of Fastpitch Professionals (APF) and college softball for the Oklahoma Sooners.
+As a freshman in 2021, she was named NFCA National Freshman of the Year and Softball America Freshman of the Year.
+While at Oklahoma she won the Women's College World Series championship four consecutive years.

 Early life

-Tiare Rose Jennings was born to Maria and Ignacio Jennings in Torrance, California and grew up in San Pedro.
-She is of Samoan, Filipino and Mexican descent.
+Tiare Rose Jennings was born to Maria and Ignacio Jennings in Torrance, California, and grew up in San Pedro.
+She is of Samoan, Tokelauan, Filipino and Mexican descent.
 Jennings played travel ball for the OC Batbusters, and won the 2019 USA Elite Select World Fastpitch Championship.

 High school career

 Jennings attended St. Anthony High School in Long Beach, California.
 During her freshman year, she was named the 2017 Southern Section Division 6 Player of the Year.
 She battled injuries during her junior year.
 During her senior year, she batted .710 with six home runs and 19 run batted in (RBIs), 18 runs scored, and a 1.483 slugging percentage in a season that was shortened due to the COVID-19 pandemic.
 She was named the 2019–20 Gatorade California Softball Player of the Year.
 She finished her high school career batting .581, with 111 hits, 61 RBIs and 16 home runs.
 She was ranked as the nations No. 2 recruit in the Class of 2020 by Extra Inning Softball's Elite 100 list and No. 4 on FloSoftball's Hot 100.